whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 function, which is not intuitive but highly efficient as we have seen.
 The arguments to apply are:

--   the data object
+-   The data object
 -   MARGIN, indicating whether to apply over rows (1) or columns (2)
--   the name of (another) function to be applied
+-   The name of (another) function to be applied

 We wanted to find the maximum inflammation score for each patient, so we looked across the rows and used the **max** function.
 To modify the